Web Buckling and Web Crippling in Steel Beams: Complete Design Guide

 Primary fixTransverse (intermediate) stiffeners to reduce panel aspect ratio; increase $t_w$Bearing stiffeners at load point; increase bearing length $b_1$; increase $t_w$

-Steel I-Beam: Web Failure Mode Locations Shear buckling diagonal wrinkles hₗ/tₗ governs V hₗ tₗ Bearing plate (b₁) F (concentrated) Web crippling yielding / crush b₁ and tₗ govern 1:2.5 dispersion Web buckling under shear Web crippling under concentrated load
+Steel I-Beam: Web Failure Mode Locations (Schematic) Shear buckling diagonal wrinkles hₗ/tₗ governs V hₗ tₗ Bearing plate (b₁) F (concentrated) Web crippling yielding / crush b₁ and tₗ govern 1:2.5 dispersion Web buckling under shear Web crippling under concentrated load

 Elastic Plate Buckling Theory: Derivation of Critical Stress